How Does Contaminated Flood Water Affects Our Health?

 The Way to Stay Safe

 When stuck in a natural disaster, the goal is to minimize health risks, including pollution.
 If you have time, move hazardous household materials to a secure area before the water arrives.

 Move vehicle batteries and propane tanks to higher ground.
 Batteries, like power lines, pose an electrical risk when in contact with water.
 Propane tanks, on the other hand, have the potential to catch fire.

 If your water supply comes from a well, be aware of potential contamination.
 Wells that are tainted will need to be cleaned and tested prior to reuse.

 Due to freshwater scarcity during natural disasters, many organizations are looking into reclaimed or recycled water as a solution.
 Reclaimed water – which can be wastewater, runoff or stormwater – is used more than once before it’s released back into the environment.

 One setback, however, is public perception.
 While treated and safe to drink, many still view reclaimed water as unsanitary.
 In the meantime, bottled water is the go-to during a natural disaster, which perpetuates the plastic waste problem.

 You can’t stop a natural disaster.
 Experts predict the severity of these events, including floods, will only worsen with time.
 If you get stuck in a flood, your goal is to protect your health and safety.
-If possible, stay far away from the water.
-If you must get in, take precautions to cover open wounds and thoroughly clean up afterward.
+When possible, stay far away from the water, and if you must get in, take precautions to cover open wounds and thoroughly clean up afterward.